weliveindetail/blog-sandbox/_posts/2025-09-23-tpde-in-llvm-orc.md

 }
 ```

 I've created a [complete working demo on GitHub](https://github.com/weliveindetail/tpde-orc){:target="_blank"} that you can try out.
+The code in the repo handles a few more details that we'll explore shortly.
 Here's what the output looks like:
 ```
 > ./tpde-orc 01-basic.ll
 Loaded module: 01-basic.ll